Currency

 Should I tip in Zanzibar?

-Tipping in Zanzibar is appreciated but not mandatory.
-In restaurants, a 5-10% tip is common if service charge isn't included.
-For tour guides and hotel staff, small tips in local currency are welcomed.
-We recommend carrying small bills for tipping.
+Tipping isn't mandatory in Zanzibar, but it's appreciated for good service.
+In restaurants, a 5-10% tip is welcome if a service charge isn't included.
+For tour guides and hotel staff, small tips in local currency are a nice gesture if you're happy with the service.

 Take a look at our best deals, add handy holiday extras, or keep looking for travel inspiration.